 - ibis Tamarin ☆☆☆ – A cheap, chic hotel from an international chain.
 As with all ibis, what you see is what you get.
 This location offers low prices, an outdoor pool, central location and cheap straightforward rooms.

 - Swiss-Belhotel Hotel ☆☆☆ – Clean, modern and stylish hotel centrally located in Jakarta.
 One of the best value-for-money accommodation options we have seen and one of the top booked option by gay travelers on our site thanks to the indoor pool, sauna, gym, large rooms with views and modern decor.

 - Wonderloft Hostel ☆☆ – A trendy, modern hostel – the best in Jakarta according to travelers -with bold colors, great location and plenty of fun amenities.
 A great place to meet other travellers, save your coins and make friends to head out and party with.

 Bars and Clubs in Gay Jakarta

-Oh La La Café – A gay-popular cafe and restaurant which is the closest you will get to a gay bar in Jakarta these days (and it’s not very close).
+- Oh La La Café – A gay-popular cafe and restaurant which is the closest you will get to a gay bar in Jakarta these days (and it’s not very close).
 They serve a range of baked goods, signature meals and drinks with several branches around Jakarta.
-Open all-day and busy in the evenings most night – try to chat to people here who are generally shy but happy to speak to foreigners.
+Open all day and busy in the evenings most night – try to chat with people here who are generally shy but happy to speak to foreigners.

-Illegals Club – A popular nightclub in a hotel which hosts international top talent, award-winning resident DJs and upscale nightlife.
+- Illegals Club – A popular nightclub in a hotel that hosts international top talent, award-winning resident DJs and upscale nightlife.
 There is also 24-hour karaoke suites.